 Read more about the benefits of goal setting.

-Here are the most common goal setting mistakes with tips on how to overcome them.
+Here are the 11 most common goal setting mistakes to avoid.

-When you set unrealistic goals, and fail to achieve them, it can put you off setting goals forever.
+Setting unrealistic goals, and failing to achieve them, can put you off setting goals forever.

 When you set goals that are unrealistic, and fail to achieve them, it can affect your confidence, self-esteem and motivation.
 Not reaching your goals can make you feel frustrated, guilty, disappointed and frustrated.